 In line with the general investment policy, the sub-fund invests at least two thirds of its assets in debt securities and claims as defined above, denominated in EUR or with an option in EUR and that have a rating between CCC and BB+ (Standard & Poor's), a similar rating from another recognised rating agency or - insofar as a new issue that does not yet have an official rating or an issue without any rating at all is concerned - a comparable internal UBS rating.
 Investments in bonds with a rating below CCC or similar may not exceed 10% of the sub-fund's assets.

 Investments with lower ratings may carry an above-average yield, but also a higher credit risk than investments in first-class issuers.
 Investments in EUR also include all the currencies of the EMU participating countries for as long as these national currencies remain legal tender.

 - Furthermore, the sub-fund may invest up to one-third of its assets in debt securities and claims denominated in a currency other than EUR. - After deducting cash and cash equivalents, the sub-fund may invest up to one third of its assets in money market instruments.
 Up to 25% of its assets may be invested in convertible, exchangeable and warrant-linked bonds as well as convertible debentures.

-In addition, after deducting cash and cash equivalents, the sub-fund may invest up to 10% of its assets in equities, equity rights and warrants as well as shares, other equity shares and dividend-right certificates acquired through the exercise of conversion rights, subscription rights or options, in addition to warrants remaining after the separate sale of ex-issues and any equities acquired with these warrants.
-The equities acquired by exercise of rights or through subscription must be sold no later than 12 months after they were acquired.
+• In addition, after deducting cash and cash equivalents, the sub-fund may invest up to 10% of its assets in equities, equity rights and warrants, equity options, equity futures, ETFs on equities or equity indices, and dividend-right certificates acquired through the exercise of conversion rights, subscription rights or options, in addition to warrants remaining after the separate sale of ex-warrant bonds and any equities acquired with these warrants.

+The sub-fund may invest up to 20% of its net assets in ABS, MBS, CMBS and CDOs/CLOs.
+The associated risks are described in the section "Risks associated with the use of ABS/MBS" or "Risks associated with using CDOs/CLOs".

 As part of efficient asset management, the sub-fund may invest in all the derivative financial instruments listed in the section "Special techniques and instruments with securities and money market instruments as underlying assets" subject to the provisions and guidelines set forth therein.
 Permitted underlyings include, in particular, the instruments specified under Point 1.1(g) ("Permitted investments of the Fund").

-Currency of account: EUR